zocodo/Battman/README.md

 ### License

-MIT for now, may become non-free later (at least MIT for now), you won't blame me if I want to make living with this right?
+MIT for now, may become [non-free license](LICENSE/LICENSE.md) later (at least MIT for now), you won't blame me if I want to make living with this right?

 ## Disclaimer